Uche05/ci-p2-quizar/README.md

 ### Future Site Users

 - As a future site user, I would like to view a more analytic feedback.
-- As a future site user, i would like their to bee more questions in the quiz site.
+- As a future site user, i would like their to be more questions in the quiz site.

 ## Wireframes